 The Wabash River, which flows through agricultural lands in Indiana and Illinois, contributes 1% of the water volume and 11% of the nutrients that flow into the Mississippi River.
 The Nature Conservancy (TNC), together with farmers, government conservation agencies and Nestlé Purina, is reconnecting the Wabash River with its floodplain at key junctures to slow the flow of the river and capture nutrients and sediment.
 This is resulting in cleaner water flowing into the Mississippi.

 Find out more in our video about the TNC Wabash River Project.

-Soils are important for the planet.
+Soils are crucially important for the planet.
 This thin layer, often less than one meter deep, nourishes approximately 95% of the Earth's population.
 Agricultural soils only represent about 7% of the Earth's surface yet they play a vital role in our existence.
 Their degradation has a major impact on sustainability, biodiversity and global warming.
 Improving soil health helps it store more carbon, and contributes to enhancing biodiversity, biomass, water storage and quality.
 As such, it is more resilient to the impacts of climate change.

 Since 2018, Nestlé has been working with farmers in northern France to encourage innovative and practical approaches to soil regeneration in vegetable, wheat and sugar beet production.
 The Sols Vivants (Living Soils) initiative, involving partners such as Earthworm Foundation and supermarket chain Lidl, aims to improve soil fertility and water quality while preventing soil erosion and increasing carbon capture.
 By the end of 2022, we had engaged 180 farmers and 10 suppliers, covering around 15 000 hectares in different regions, resulting in 72 000 tonnes of raw materials.